jekin2711/Delta-Demo/README.md

 # Delta-Demo
-This is Demo Repository for Delta class.
+This is Demo Repository for Git & Github Class.